jkondraciuk/pets-world/README.md

 # PetsWorld
-> A web application where you can look at some animals: dogs, cats and others and save your favorite ones
+> A web application where you can look at some animals: dogs, cats and save your favorite ones

 ## Table of contents
 * [General info](#general-info)